 Potential Causes for Concern

-Inflammation could vary between dogs because of the severity of the wound and their overall health.
+Inflammation varies between dogs because of their wound severity and overall health.
 Others may experience side effects that could indicate an underlying problem.

 Below we've provided a list of a few symptoms to keep an eye out for.
 If you notice any of these signs, consult your veterinarian immediately.

-- Funky odors - Your dog’s wound could release an unpleasant odor.
+- Funky odors - Your dog's injury could release an unpleasant odor.
 A foul smell could be a sign of an infected wound.

 - Streaking - You may notice red streaks around your dog's wound.
 These are potential symptoms of lymphangitis or an infection of the lymph vessels.

-- Excessive bleeding - Sometimes, bleeding happens after surgery but too much blood could be a sign of something more serious.
+- Excessive bleeding - Sometimes, bleeding happens after surgery, but too much blood could signify something more serious.

 Stage 2: Debridement

-After the “first responder” cells work together to consume dead tissues, the “cleanup crew” cleans up the wound by killing off bacteria and clearing up debris.
-Finally, the debris is converted into pus where it’ll eventually exit your dog’s body.
+After the "first responder" cells work together to consume dead tissues, the "cleanup crew" cleans up the wound by killing off bacteria and clearing up debris.
+Finally, the debris becomes pus and eventually exits your dog's body.

-But sometimes, the debridement stage doesn’t end there.
-After all, your dog’s wound may also have non-viable and necrotic tissue — and these need to be removed by a surgeon.
-Harmful dead tissue needs to be removed because they hinder the development of new and healthy tissue.
+But sometimes, the debridement stage doesn't end there.
+After all, your dog's wound may also have non-viable and necrotic tissue, which needs to be removed by a surgeon.
+Removal of harmful dead tissue is necessary because it hinders the development of new and healthy tissue.